 Click on the images to learn more about the main characters in In the Name of the Father…

-Heath was born and raised in Grey Zone Sector 11 outside of the Republic.
+Heath was born and raised in Sector 11 of the Grey Zone, outside of the Republic.
 He spent his childhood exploring the Sector with Ozzie, his best friend, but their adventures were always restricted by the electric fences that cut them off at various locations.

 Heath learned more about the fences, the Republican Guards patrolling them, and the oppressive nature of Republican power as he got older.
 His parents taught him about freedom, and raised him to resist the Republic once he was old enough to understand it.